 For an observer steady in N0 and watching you leaving in the time machine it will look as though you are disappearing and then re-appearing after a fraction of second, whilst for you time has passed (hours or weeks) depending on the length of your mission.

-The naming conventions are N for the time of origin, also called NOW, P for PAST spacetime points and F for FUTURE spacetime points.
+The naming conventions are N for the time of origin, also called N for NOW, P for PAST and F for FUTURE spacetime points.

 Another interesting application for time travel machines is in space exploration programs.